 Walking is the cheapest exercise around, all you need is time, a good map and a good pair of walking shoes.
 The latest news states that 10,000 steps (equal to 5 miles or 8km) are required to lose weight and maintain a reasonable fitness level.
 If you stay a while in a city you can plan your routes to get the most out of your visit.

 It is easy for us when we arrive at a new destination to reach the 10,000 steps as we hit the pavement as soon as we arrive and explore.

 You may want to consider purchasing a Fitbit or a pedometer to help you reach your 10,000 steps a day.

-Since 2013 we have travelled continuously and the only shoes that have been able to keep us with us is our Merrell Walking Shoes, they have covered thousands of miles and they are the most comfortable.
+Since 2013 we have travelled continuously and the only shoes that have been able to keep us with us are our Merrell Walking Shoes they have covered thousands of miles and they are the most comfortable.